-- 9.1 Internal Audit has a responsibility to report to the Authority's Audit Committee.
+- 7.1 Internal Audit has a responsibility to report to the Authority's Audit Committee.
 The Committee is chaired by a member of the opposition party and consists of nine members.
 The Committee meets four times a year and has clear terms of reference.
-It reviews both Internal and External Audit work throughout the Authority and contributes to the organisation's overall process for ensuring that the Authority has good governance. - 9.2 The Committee reviews and comments upon: - Internal Audit Charter - > Internal Audit's Annual Report (including the opinion of the Authority's control environment) - > Internal Audit's Strategy, Annual Plan and Progress against the Plan (including key findings and recommendations) - > External Audit's Annual Audit Letter and Annual Plan - > Reports on the implementation of Internal Audit recommendations - > Reports on relevant public sector publications concerning general audit developments
+It reviews both Internal and External Audit work throughout the Authority and contributes to the organisation's overall process for ensuring that the Authority has good governance. - 7.2 The Committee reviews and comments upon: - (a) Internal Audit Charter - (b) Internal Audit's Annual Report, (including the opinion of the Authority's control environment) - (c) Internal Audit's Strategy, Annual Plan and Progress against the Plan (including key findings and recommendations)

-- > Any significant audit issues that may arise within the Authority. - 9.3 The Group Manager Internal Audit attends every meeting and presents Internal Audit reports to the Committee.
+- (d) External Audit's Annual Audit Letter and Annual Plan - (e) Reports on the implementation of Internal Audit recommendations - (f) Reports on relevant Audit Commission and other public sector publications concerning general audit developments - (g) Any significant audit issues that may arise within the Authority. - 7.3 The Group Manager Audit attends every meeting and presents Internal Audit reports to the Committee.

-10 SUSPECTED IRREGULARITY INVESTIGATIONS
+8. SUSPECTED IRREGULARITY INVESTIGATIONS

-- 10.1 In accordance with the Authority's Financial Regulations, Internal Auditors carry out investigations into suspected financial irregularities.
-All managers in the Authority have an obligation to maintain an effective internal control system within their areas of work, and this includes a responsibility for the prevention and detection of fraud, corruption and other irregularities, as well as managing the risks of fraud or corruption. - 10.2 When conducting audit engagements, Internal Auditors when are alert to circumstances, such as control weaknesses, that could allow fraud.
-If any evidence of fraud or other irregularity is discovered the relevant line manager is informed. - 10.3 Managers are required to inform Internal Audit immediately if a fraud or other irregularity is suspected.
-In such cases, they should ensure that: - Any supporting information or other evidence is secured - > Confidentiality is maintained so as not to prejudice any subsequent investigation. - 10.4 Internal Audit will consider each suspected fraud or irregularity and determine whether to investigate it itself or to resolve it by another means, for example, referral to the Police, as appropriate.
+- 8.1 In accordance with the Authority's Financial Regulations, Internal Auditors carry out investigations into suspected financial irregularities.
+All managers have an obligation to maintain an effective internal control system within their areas of work, and this includes a responsibility for the prevention and detection of fraud, corruption and other irregularities as well as managing the risks of fraud or corruption. - 8.2 However, Internal Auditors when conducting audit assignments are alert to circumstances, such as control weaknesses, that could allow fraud.
+If any evidence of fraud or other irregularity is discovered the relevant line manager is informed. - 8.3 Managers are required to inform Internal Audit immediately if a fraud or other irregularity is suspected.
+In such cases, they should ensure that: - Any supporting information or other evidence is secured Confidentiality is maintained so as not to prejudice any subsequent investigation. - 8.4 Internal Audit will consider each suspected fraud or irregularity and determine whether to investigate it itself or to resolve it by another means, for example, referral to the Police, as appropriate.
+An established link exists with the Police which allows both formal and informal liaison on any suspected irregularity issues.
 Formal referral occurs after consultation with Legal Services and relevant Managers.
-It is the responsibility of the relevant line manager to determine what action to take as a result of the investigation. - 10.5 The Group Manager Internal Audit may carry out other special investigations at the request of the Section 151 Officer or other senior managers.
+It is the responsibility of the relevant line manager to determine what action to take as a result of the investigation. - 8.5 The Group Manager Audit may carry out other special investigations at the request of the Section 151 Officer or other Senior Managers.

-11 INTERNAL AUDIT REPORTING
+9. INTERNAL AUDIT REPORTING

-11.1 Internal Audit reports its findings to appropriate managers, who have a responsibility to respond promptly to the reports' recommendations.
-Recommendations are priority ranked and reports contain an audit opinion on the area reviewed.
-One of three audit opinions of the level of assurance is provided, namely: substantial assurance, reasonable assurance or limited assurance.
+9.1 Internal Audit reports its findings to appropriate managers, who have a responsibility to respond promptly to the reports' recommendations.
+Recommendations are risk ranked and reports contain an audit opinion on the area reviewed.
+There are four separate audit opinions, namely sound, satisfactory, unsatisfactory and unsound.
+If an opinion is unsatisfactory or